JGNN

 The FastBuilder

-is that it has two constuctor arguments, namely a square matrix A
+is that now we have two constuctor arguments, namely a square matrix A

 that